It’s Time to Answer the Naysayers…

-Why travel with kids?!
-Whenever I talk about traveling with babies (which is a lot), for the most part I come across like-minded parents who have concerns but love the idea of travel with their young family.
-Occasionally however, I’m met with a look of horror, or – at the very least – disbelief.
-The concept of a family vacation does not appeal to them, often for the same reasons.
-Because I hear and refute these ‘reasons’ now and again, I’ve decided to do it in print once and for all…
+Whenever I talk about traveling with babies (which is a lot), for the most part I come across like-minded parents who have concerns but love the idea of traveling with their young family.

 I’ve never fully understood this reason, since your baby won’t remember anything before the age of two.
-But just because they won’t remember, doesn’t mean you don’t cuddle and read to and sing to your baby… Plus, who cares if they won’t remember?
-You’ll never forget that time together as a family, and new places, faces and foods are good for everyone – including baby.
+But, just because they won’t remember it, doesn’t mean you don’t cuddle and read to and sing to your baby.
+Plus, who cares if they won’t remember it?
+You’ll never forget that time together as a family, and new places, faces, and foods are good for everyone – including baby.

-This may be true with older kids if you haven’t given them a say in the itinerary, but for the most part, kids want to be with their parents.
-I know the time will come soon enough when my daughter won’t be able to stand me, so we’re saving romantic getaways for later.
-Plus, with our busy life, I’m lucky to see my daughter 3hrs a day, and weekends are always filled with chores and errands.
-I want to be with her when I’m not working –and fully enjoy this quality family time.
+This may be true with older kids if you haven’t given them a say in the itinerary.
+But, for the most part, kids want to be with their parents.
+I know the time will come soon enough when our kids won’t be able to stand me, so we’re saving romantic getaways for later.
+Plus, with our busy life, we’re lucky to see each other a few hours each day.
+Weekends are always filled with activities and chores and errands.
+I want to be with my family when I’m not working–my entire family–and fully enjoy this quality family time.

-True – it’s a different type of holiday.
-You’re up early and have routines to maintain, diapers to change and meals to think about.
-But the thing is , you have to do all that stuff anyway, you might as well be somewhere nice!
-Plus, sticking to a routine means you all know what to expect, gives you a basis to plan a few outings, AND, not having household chores means you actually CAN sleep when the baby does.
+True – it’s different.
+You’re up early and have routines to maintain, diapers to change, and meals to think about.
+But you have to do all that stuff anyway, so you might as well be somewhere nice!
+Plus, sticking to a routine means you all know what to expect, and gives you a basis to plan a few outings.
+And not having household chores means you actually CAN sleep when the baby does.

 Kids act up.
 If you’re so afraid of annoying someone, how do you ever leave the house?
-You’ve spent good money, you’ve come prepared, and in spite of all your best efforts, if your crying/fussing/whining child bothers someone, there’s really nothing you can do.
+You’ve spent good money, you’ve come prepared, and, in spite of all your best efforts, if your crying/fussing/whining baby bothers someone, there’s really nothing you can do.
 Just as there’s nothing you can do if a loud/smelly/drunk/offensive person is bothering you.
-In the long run, the journey is the shortest bit of the big picture, and fortunately the most quickly forgotten.
+In the long run, the journey is the shortest bit of the big picture and, fortunately, the most quickly forgotten.